 As the host, to assign a participant to type closed captions:

 - Click Assign a participant to type.

 - Find the participant who you want to type closed captions and hover over their name.

 - Click More .

 - Select Assign to type Closed Caption.

-Once the host assigns you the ability to type closed captions, a notification will appear in your meeting controls.
+Once the host assigns you the ability to type closed captions, a notification will appear in the assigned participant's meeting controls.
 To enter closed captions as a participant: